 Product Backlog Refinement

-The duration of this release planning (grooming) meeting will vary depending on sprint length.
-As a general rule of thumb, the team should allocate 15 percent of the team’s total available hours to this meeting early in projects.
-As the team progresses down the project lifecycle, the team will only need to set aside 5 percent to 10 percent of their available hours for release planning.
-As an example, at the beginning of a project using two-week sprints, up to 12 hours during that sprint may be allocated for this meeting (15 percent).
-As the project matures, this time may drop to as low as four hours per sprint.
-Stay within this range.
+The duration of the product backlog refinement (release planning) meeting will vary depending on sprint length.
+As a general rule of thumb, the team should allocate one to six hours to this meeting, more time early in projects and less time as projects progress.
+As an example, at the beginning of a project using two-week sprints, six to 10 hours may be allocated for this meeting.
+As the project matures, this time may drop to as low as two to four hours per sprint.

 This meeting should be timed to occur toward the middle to end of the sprint as illustrated in the diagram below.
 Please see this page in the resources section for a detailed fourteen day sprint timeline.